 The Oldest Candy Company

 While NECCO wafers may be the oldest recognized candy product in the United States, NECCO itself is clearly not the oldest candy company, as some sources attest.
-It is hard to be sure of the oldest company!
-After all, the oldest “candy company” may well have been operating quietly on some unknown street in an unknown city without ever calling enough attention to itself to get in the history books, or to be nationally recognized.
+It is hard to be sure which candy company is the oldest.
+After all, the oldest “candy company” may well have been operating quietly on some unknown street in an unknown city without ever calling enough attention to itself to get in the history books or to be nationally recognized.

 One company that claims to be the oldest, and may well be, is Ye Old Pepper Candy Companie, operating continually in Salem Massachusetts since 1806.
 Notice the archaic spelling of the word company!

-You can read the company’s history on it’s website.
-According to Food Lover’s Guide to Massachussets, from 2003, it is claimed that their signature product, the Gibralter, never spoils.
-The authors say there was a jar of the candies on the counter that were made in 1830.
+You can read the company’s history on its website.
+According to Food Lover’s Guide to Massachussets, from 2003, it is claimed that their signature product, the Gibraltar, never spoils.
+The authors say there was a jar of candies on the counter that were made in 1830.

 Image credits: Many thanks to Evan Amos for providing these great candy images, and much more.
 Visit Evan’s wikimedia page for free public domain images and also his Flickr page, chocked full of candy package images.